MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 Introduction
 ~~~~~~~~~~~~
-The convert command is used to convert extracted and validated data from it's arbitrary JSON form to
+The convert command is used to convert extracted and validated data from it's intermediate JSON form to
 the final desired format.
 The command was largely created with the goal of putting data into its
 preferred format for deposition into an online data repository such as `Metabolomics Workbench`_.
-Many popular data formats have a unique text format specialized to thier niche, but also have a
+Many popular data formats have a unique text format specialized to their niche, but also have a
 JSON version of the format as well.
 It is often easier to go from the JSON version of the format
 to the specialized format and vice versa.
-It is also easier to go from one arbitrary JSON format
+It is also easier to go from one JSON format
-to another, so the convert command was designed to transform the JSON format described in
+to another JSON format, so the convert command was designed to transform the JSON format described in the
 :doc:`experiment_description_schema` to the JSON version of any of the supported formats and then to the final
 niche format.
-The convert command also supports simple JSON to JSON conversion through the
+The convert command also supports simple JSON-to-JSON conversion through the
 "generic" sub-command.

-To support the JSON to JSON conversion a relatively simple set of directives were developed.
+To support the JSON-to-JSON conversion a relatively simple set of directives were developed.
 The
 conversion directives file is expected to be a JSON or tagged tabular file with a certain structure.
 The general JSON structure is shown below.